skourby/Sandboxels_thermal_edit/README.md

 # Sandboxels_thermal_edit

-slight variation of Sandboxels with improved heat transfer
+Slight modification of Sandboxels with improved heat transfer.

-many materials now have specific heat that determines the amount of energy required to raise their temperature
+Many materials now have specific heat that determines the amount of energy required to raise their temperature.

-the temperature of two adjacent pixels is now calculated based on equilibrium temperature rather than average
+The temperature of two adjacent pixels is now calculated based on equilibrium temperature rather than average.

+Just download the edited index file and run sandboxels with it as you normally would.